Recognising the Early Signs of Dementia: What to Watch Out For

 Coping Strategies and Support

-Moving from understanding when to seek medical assistance for potential dementia symptoms, there is a crucial need to discuss coping strategies and support.
+Moving from understanding when to seek medical assistance for potential dementia symptoms, there is a crucial need to discuss and support.

 Managing potential or diagnosed dementia requires not only clinical treatments but also emotional resilience and robust support systems.